In this article, you will find :

 3. Keep your options open

 When shopping around for roofing companies, be wary of extremely low bids.
 Low prices are nice, but something that sounds too good to be true should raise a red flag.
 Low bids sometimes mean low-quality work.
 Check with your state’s consumer protection agency (www.usa.gov/state-consumer) to make sure the company you work with is licensed and insured.
-Check to see whether the contractor is a member of any local, state, regional or national roofing associations, such as the National Roofing Contractors Association.
-Ask about worker credentials and whether they are ProCertified® to install the roof system you want.
-For more tips on prequalifying a professional roofing contractor, visit everybodyneedsaroof.com.

 Roofing contractors generally are busiest during late summer and early fall.
 This is because there is a push to complete projects before the end of the season.
 And this is when building owners usually start thinking about preparing for a change in seasons.
 It’s best to work in advance of the start of the season.
 Contact your roofing contractor before the season starts to secure your spot on the calendar.
 If you wait until the end of the season, you may need to wait until next year.
 But scheduling your roofing project in late winter or early spring may yield lower prices and off-season discounts.

-5. Use your roofing insurance.
+5. Use your roofing insurance

 Also, make sure to contact a public adjuster (www.yourneighborhoodadjuster.com/what-is-public-adjuster) before contacting your insurance company.
 A public adjuster is an independent insurance professional who will help you settle the value of your claim.
 When you submit your insurance claim, your insurance company will send out their own adjuster who will inspect the damage and decide the amount the insurance company will provide for roof repairs.

 This is why it’s good to contact a public adjuster first.
-You will be prepared for the insurance adjuster’s inspection based on the public adjuster’s inspection.
+You should be prepared for the insurance adjuster’s inspection based on the public adjuster’s inspection.
 Working with an experienced roofing contractor also is valuable throughout this process.
 Your roofing professional will know where to look for damage and assist you with determining the costs of repairs.

 The bottom line...